nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**

 * If you are worried about adding duplicated people, fret not!
-KnottyPlanners will alert you when an identical person is added
+KnottyPlanners will alert you when an identical person is added.
 * We will also alert you when you add a different person with the same name, you can add in keywords in these situations to differentiate them 😊 (e.g. if `John` is duplicated, you can consider changing into `John Tan` or `John from school`).

 </box>